If you feel that your WEATHERmeter is not reading accurately, please read through the following relevant information...

 3. Stand in an open, unobstructed area when taking readings.
 Standing next to a building or structure, beneath a tree, etc., could easily result in lower wind readings.

 Note: The actual wind speed is often much less than the perceived wind speed.
-For instance, wind speed is a measurement of how far a given mass of air travels over a given time period.
+For instance, wind speed is a measurement of how far a mass of air travels over a given time period.
 So, wind speeds are always averages (even if other anemometer devices claim otherwise).
 It may be that the perceived wind speed is more in line with the wind gust, which is the maximum recorded wind speed over a given period.

 Weather stations near you might read differently for several reasons.